Shopify/erb_lint/README.md

 To write a linter that can autocorrect offenses it detects, simply add an `autocorrect` method that returns a callable.
-The callable is called with an instance of [`RuboCop::Cop::Corrector`](http://www.rubydoc.info/github/bbatsov/RuboCop/RuboCop/Cop/Corrector) as argument, and therefore erb-lint correctors work exactly as RuboCop correctors do.
+The callable is called with an instance of [`RuboCop::Cop::Corrector`](http://www.rubydoc.info/github/bbatsov/RuboCop/RuboCop/Cop/Corrector) as argument, and therefore erb_lint correctors work exactly as RuboCop correctors do.

 ```ruby
 def autocorrect(_processed_source, offense)